-Maximum proportion of Net Asset Value 9 Expected proportion of Net Asset Value 10 Total return swaps 10% 5%
+Maximum proportion of Net Asset Value 3 Total return swaps 10% 5%

 - seek potential total return through higher income and capital appreciation; - seek diversification in their investments through exposure to the U.S. Dollar denominated high-yield market; - can tolerate the high price volatility and lower liquidity associated with lower-rated debt securities; - are willing to take on a high level of risk; - have a long-term investment horizon.